horatioh13/ROS_WORK/README.md

 ## Prerequisites

-Before proceeding, ensure you have the [hardware](https://docs.universal-robots.com/Universal_Robots_ROS2_Documentation/doc/ur_client_library/doc/setup/robot_setup.html#robot-setup) setup and the [network](https://docs.universal-robots.com/Universal_Robots_ROS2_Documentation/doc/ur_client_library/doc/setup/network_setup.html#network-setup) configured properly so you can communicate with the robot.
+Before proceeding, ensure you have the [hardware](https://docs.universal-robots.com/Universal_Robots_ROS2_Documentation/doc/ur_client_library/doc/setup/robot_setup.html#robot-setup) setup (this is most likely already done and the only thing you will need to do is to switch to 'remote control' mode) and the [network](https://docs.universal-robots.com/Universal_Robots_ROS2_Documentation/doc/ur_client_library/doc/setup/network_setup.html#network-setup) configured properly so you can communicate with the robot.
 You can test this by pinging the robot.

 ## Setup Instructions